Sermon 08.27.17: Getting Proximate by Rev. David Pyle

 My Dear UUCF Family, Today I need to share the news that I will soon be saying goodbye to you.
 Later this fall, my husband, Ted, and I are moving to Florida.
 My last day as Director of Religious Exploration will be Oct.
 1. A career opportunity arose for Ted at a time when both our boys are launched, and this became the right opportunity for our family.Our family has found a beloved home here at UUCF over the past 22 years.
 My role as DRE for the past 5 years has been a transformative and spiritually deepening experience.
 Words alone cannot express how much I appreciate the privilege of being […]

-Mon., Oct.
-2, Nov.
-27 (Note: this is a date change.), Dec.
-11, Jan.
-8, Feb.
-5, Mar.
+Mon., Mar.
 5, Apr.
 16, May 14, Jun.
-11; 7:30-9 p.m., Prog.
+11, 7:30-9 p.m., Prog.
 Bldg.
 Led by Zimri Putney.
 Register here.
 Drop-ins welcome.
-Our intention is to learn to be fully alive each moment, and to practice this in each class through movement (body), teaching (mind) and meditation (spirit).
-We are using as a guide “The Wise Heart,” written by Jack Kornfield, a profound teacher of Buddhist psychology.
-All interested in pursuing this inner journey are invited to any one or all of our classes.
+Our intention is to learn to be fully alive each moment and to practice this in each class through movement (body), teaching (mind) and meditation (spirit).
+We will use Jack Kornfield’s “The Wise Heart” as a guide.